dillonkearns/elm-ical/README.md

 - If a parsed `VEVENT` omits both `DTEND` and `DURATION`, the parser applies the RFC default:
   - all-day events end on the following date
   - timed and floating events end at the same instant they start
+- Recurrence expansion (`expand`, `expandNext`) works in UTC-date space.
+TZID-resolved times are converted to UTC before computing occurrence dates, EXDATE exclusions, and RDATE additions.
+This is internally consistent, but occurrence dates may differ from the local-timezone date.
+For example, an event at 11pm New York time has a UTC date of the following day.
+Use `ResolvedTime.timeZoneName` to convert back to local dates for display.

 ## Supported Today